 When you start researching TEFL courses, TESOL courses keep appearing too.
 Personally I’d only heard of TEFL, so for me that was a big deciding factor between the two.
 After doing a bit of research, the two certifications are very similar.
 The course I ended up taking actually used the same material and tests for both the TEFL and the TESOL, they just had the different names.

 The first question to ask yourself is WHY are you getting the certification?
 Do you want to teach English online?
-Do you want to travel and teach internationally?
-Do you want to teach English as a foreign language in your own country (to immigrants that have relocated to an English speaking country).
+Travel and teach internationally?
+Teach English as a foreign language in your own country (to immigrants that have relocated to an English speaking country).
 This may affect what certification name may be better suited to your situation.

 TEFL is recognised more worldwide than TESOL is.
 TEFL gets thrown around in the backpacking and travel community a lot.
 It’s more suited to those that want to teach abroad.